JetBrains/sbt-idea-plugin/README.md

 If omitted, plugin will be published to the default plugin repository channel (Stable)

-#### `updateIdea :: TaskKey[Unit]`
+#### `updateIntellij :: TaskKey[Unit]`

-This task is run when sbt project is loaded.
+This task is run automatically when sbt project is loaded.
-Download IDEA's binaries and sources, put them into `ideaBaseDirectory` directory.
-Download external plugins and put them in `ideaBaseDirectory / "externalPlugins"` directory.
-Automatically add IDEA's and plugin's jars into `unmanagedJars in Compile`.
+Downloads IntelliJ's binaries and sources, puts them into `intellijBaseDirectory` directory.
+Also downloads or updates external plugins.

 ## Packaging